evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ## Performance

-The XPENG G9 AWD Performance has a maximum power of 405KW (551hp).
+The XPENG G9 RWD Long Range has a maximum power of 405KW (551hp).
 The total torque is 717nm.
 The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging